 In Memory, Anne recounts hiding in a cramped attic with her family after German dictator Adolf Hitler ordered the Nazi military to round up Jews and put them in concentration camps en route to gas chambers.
 Anne died of typhus at the Bergen-Belsen Nazi concentration camp in March 1945, a few weeks before British troops liberated the concentration camp.

-Emmett tells Anne about how he, in 1955, ended up being brutally attacked by a group of racists and thrown in the Tallahatchie River with a cotton gin fan tied to his neck.
+Emmett tells Anne about how he, in 1955, ended up being brutally attacked by two racist white men, tortured, shot in the head and thrown in the Tallahatchie River with a cotton gin fan tied to his neck.
 This happened after he whistled at a white woman while visiting his uncle in Money, Mississippi.